jlaustill/jlaustill.github.io/_posts/2017-06-05-json-update-support-in-postgresql-vs-mongodb.md

 ```
 The update is to find the document for the person named John Doe and update his mobile number to 555-555-0003.
 This must be done without data loss, and in an [ACID][8] compliant fashion.

-## Postgresql
+## PostgreSQL
-Postgresql is up first.
+PostgreSQL is up first.
 First things first, we can't use a database that doesn't exist.

 ```sql
 postgres=# \connect test;